great-expectations/great_expectations/docs/terms/expectation_store.md

 ### Features and promises

-Expectation Stores allow you to store and retrieve Expectation Suites.
-These Stores can be accessed and configured through the Data Context, but entries are added to them when you save an Expectation Suite (typically through a convenience method available from your Data Context).
+Expectation Stores allow you to store and retrieve <TechnicalTag relative="../" tag="expectation_suite" text="Expectation Suites" />.
+These Stores can be accessed and configured through the <TechnicalTag relative="../" tag="data_context" text="Data Context" />, but entries are added to them when you save an Expectation Suite (typically through a convenience method available from your Data Context).
 A configured Expectation Store is required in order to work with Great Expectations.
 A local configuration for an Expectation Store will be added automatically to `great_expectations.yml` when you initialize your Data Context for the first time.

-Generally speaking, while working with Great Expectations to Validate data you will not need to interact with an Expectation Store directly outside configuring the Store.
+Generally speaking, while working with Great Expectations to <TechnicalTag relative="../" tag="validation" text="Validate" /> data you will not need to interact with an Expectation Store directly outside configuring the <TechnicalTag relative="../" tag="store" text="Store" />.
 Instead, your Data Context will use an Expectation Store to store and retrieve Expectation Suites behind the scenes, and the objects you will directly work with will be those suites.

 ### Relationship to other objects

 Expectation Stores can be used to store and retrieve Expectation Suites.
-This means that Expectation Stores may also come into play when working with Checkpoints and Validators, which can take Expectation Suites as input (rather than having a set Expectation Suite pre-defined in their configuration).
+This means that Expectation Stores may also come into play when working with <TechnicalTag relative="../" tag="checkpoint" text="Checkpoints" /> and <TechnicalTag relative="../" tag="validator" text="Validators" />, which can take Expectation Suites as input (rather than having a set Expectation Suite pre-defined in their configuration).

 ## Use cases